MicrosoftDocs/connected-spaces/articles/trial-faq.md

 ### If my company admin blocks trial environments can I still sign up for Connected Spaces?

-At this time, none of the steps outlined in: [Admin sign-up for companies that restrict viral trials](trial-sign-up-admin.md) work.
-You and your admin should reach out directly to Connected Spaces to support your onboarding experience.
+At this time, none of the steps in this topic work: [Admin sign-up for companies that restrict viral trials](trial-signup-admin.md).
+You and your admin should reach out directly to the Connected Spaces team to support your onboarding experience.

 ### How long does the trial last?